Edible Campus Program

 Description of the Internship

-The Edible Campus Program seeks a student to help us with overall coordination of our three major projects.
+The Edible Campus Program seeks a student to help us with overall coordination of our program.
+The farm is at the final stages of approval.
+The California Coastal Commission is voting on our project in July and we expect to begin construction in late Summer.
+Construction till likely continue through Fall with the farm opening in Winter 2018.
+These next few months will primarily be focused on fundraising, partnership/coalition building, and project management to ensure the project continues successfully through the launch.
 We are looking for someone that is excited about helping us develop and forge new relationships.
-The selected intern will help to recruit and manage interns, coordinate with campus stakeholders on program approvals, launch the student farm and assist with establishing daily operations, maintain the vertical hydroponic gardens, write grants, and fundraise.
+The selected intern will help to recruit and manage volunteers, coordinate with campus stakeholders on program approvals, write grants, and raise Funds.
 The bulk of the work will be administrative and in support of the broader team working on the farm, orchard, and hydroponics.
 The student will occasionally support the farm team with larger volunteer days and will have opportunities to get in the dirt.

 - Develop meaningful tasks for volunteers;